OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/update.md

 # Update Linglong App

-Use `ll-cli update` to update Linglong application.
+Use `ll-cli update` to update Linglong apps.

-View the help information of `ll-cli update` command:
+View the help information for the `ll-cli update` command:

 ```bash
 ll-cli update --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-cli [options] update com.deepin.demo